gashutosh2501/Code_Template_My_cpp/README.md

-# 🚀 Competitive Programming Algorithm Templates (2100+ Codeforces Level)
+# 🚀 Competitive Programming Templates for 1900–2400 Rated Problems

 Welcome to my personal Competitive Programming (CP) template library.
-This repository contains hand-written implementations of **advanced data structures and algorithms** commonly used to solve **2100+ rated problems** on platforms like **Codeforces**, **CSES**, and **AtCoder**.
+This repository contains hand-written implementations of **advanced data structures and algorithms** commonly used to solve **1900–2400 rated problems** on platforms like **Codeforces**, **CSES**, and **AtCoder**.

-Whether it's a contest, virtual round, or offline training—this collection is my go-to arsenal for writing efficient and clean solutions under pressure.
+Rather than rushing contests, I focused first on mastering the underlying theory—this repo reflects that journey.

 ---